 The Ahlawy today have an exalted position in the hearts and minds of Egyptians.
 They were seen to be the protectors of the revolution, the voice of the poor and disenfranchised.
 They embodied, with great numbers and effective methods, the very ideal upon which Al Ahly football club was founded; to represent the lower echelons of society against the privileged.

 The Ahlway was founded in 2007 to fervently support their football team but their short history is punctuated by events that comfortably transcend football.
 Revolution, conflict and death have permeated their existence and leave a cloud of lament over the current squadron of supporters.
 But there is no silencing these men.
 They stand up for their beliefs; they are determined to carry on.
 Determined to wear the eagle on the crest of Al Ahly as an emblem of pride, memory and, when necessary, revolution.

-The Ahlawy has to endure an uneasy existence, troubled still by the scars of an unimaginably horrific past.
-On top of being the most vociferous supporters of their football team they have developed into a revolutionary aesthetic.
+The Ahlawy continues to endure an uneasy existence, troubled still by the scars of an unimaginably horrific past.
+On top of being the most vociferous supporters of their football team, they have developed into a revolutionary aesthetic.
 In the past decade, football and politics in Egypt have been intertwined with devastating consequences.